 Main characteristics

-Airbus 380 has a wide fuselage (aisle).
+The Airbus 380 has a wide fuselage (aisle).
 It is unique in its kind, which is why it is in great demand among many airlines, both domestic and foreign.
 The cockpit is the same for all models.
-Airbus S.A.S. uses to save on crew training.
+Airbus S.A.S. uses this tactic. used to save on crew training.

 • Capacity - 853;